-- Right-click on "My Network Neighborhood" and select "Properties" from the drop-down menu. - Select "TCP/IP Settings" for your installed network adapter.
+- 1. Right-click on "My Network Neighborhood" and select "Properties" from the drop-down menu. - 2.
+Select "TCP/IP -> settings" for your installed network adapter.
 You will see the following window.

-- 3. If "Specify an IP address" is selected, your Modem Router will need to be set up for a static IP connection type.
+- 3. If "Specify and IP address" is selected, your Router will need to be set up for a static IP connection type.
 Write the address information in the table below.
-You will need to enter this information into the Modem Router. - 4.
-Write the IP address and subnet mask from the "IP Address" tab (3). - Click the "Gateway" tab (2).
-Write the gateway address down in the chart. - Click the "DNS Configuration" tab (1).
+You will need to enter this information into the Router. - 4.
+Write the IP address and subnet mask from the "IP Address" tab (3). - 5.
+Click the "Gateway" tab (2).
+Write the gateway address down in the chart - 6.
+Click the "DNS Configuration" tab (1).
 Write the DNS address(es) in the chart.